ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    To simplify enforcement of throttling policies and enable clients to constraint their requests to avoid being throttled.

-2. Can I use RateLimit header fields in throttled responses (eg with status code 429)?
+2. Can I use RateLimit header fields in throttled responses (e.g. with status code 429)?

    Yes, you can.